 The portfolio should be in PDF format, as a multi-page presentation.
-It should include the graphic designer's actual work, what brand they produced the work for, what year it was produced, and what the end result of the work was.
+It should include the graphic designer's actual work, what brand they produced the work for, what year it was produced, and the result of the work.

 It's acceptable to use a professional website and link to the professional website as the creative portfolio.
 This can provide more space to speak about the work and ensure the employer understands the work's creative process.

 A creative portfolio can include personal projects.
 Especially those that may have won awards.
 For example, if an infographic was published on a major media outlet.
-Include personal projects that speak to the requirements of the job description or personal projects that display creative abilities and the willingness and passion to advance creative skills.
+Include personal projects that speak to the job description requirements or personal projects that display creative abilities and the willingness and passion for advancing creative skills.
 Passion is a strong signal for potential employers.

 Graphic Design Cover Letter

 It's important to consider the career accomplishments and stories being shared in the cover letter when writing a resume.
-For example, if specific examples of delivering graphic design work for clients is being referenced in the cover letter, it's important that the resume contain the work experience that aligns with where that work was accomplished.
+For example, if specific examples of delivering graphic design work for clients is being referenced in the cover letter, the resume must contain the work experience that aligns with where that work was accomplished.

 Always write a customized cover letter and resume for each job application.
 Never use the same resume for every job application.

 Tip: Avoid generic reasons for applying to any position.
-Inside the cover letter, use company culture, company objectives, and other sources of passion for the reason to apply to the position.
+Inside the cover letter, use company culture, company objectives, and other passion sources for applying to the position.
 Never say, "this is my dream job" when explaining a job application.